Package 'NPCDTools'

 initial.gate

 The type of relation between examinees' attribute profiles and the items.
-Allowable relations are "AND", "OR", and "Mix", representing the conjunctive, disjunctive, and mixed relations, respectively
+Allowable relations are "AND" and "OR", representing the conjunctive and disjunctive relations, respectively.

 Value